skinsift/machine-learning/README.md

 <p align="justify">
 To enhance dataset diversity, we performed image data augmentation using ImageDataGenerator.
 The dataset is divided into three subsets: training, validation, and test.
 All images are normalized or rescaled by dividing each pixel value by 255, ensuring the values fall within the range [0,1].
 We addressed class imbalance by calculating class weights using compute_class_weight.

-We applied transfer learning using the MobileNetV2 model pretrained on ImageNet.
+We applied transfer learning using the MobileNetV2 model pre-trained on ImageNet.
 Several additional layers were added, including `Conv2D`, `BatchNormalization`, `GlobalAveragePooling2D`, and a Dense output layer with 4 classes using softmax activation.

 The optimizer used is Nadam, with a loss function of `sparse_categorical_crossentropy` and accuracy as the metric.
 The training process employed the early stopping callback, which stops training when validation loss does not improve for 5 consecutive epochs.
 Additionally, a learning rate scheduler was implemented to reduce the learning rate if the validation loss stagnates for 3 epochs.
 After training the model, here is what we obtained:</p>